Pro-tips for attending Google I/O25 Mar 2018

 Tip #5 - Pick talks to attend after the keynote

-The conference schedule is usually published months in advance, so most people go in and spend hours selecting all the talks they want to attend.
-The thing is, the schedule is updated each year right after the keynote to include talks related to all the new things that were announced.
+The conference schedule is published months in advance, so most people go in and spend hours selecting all the talks they want to attend.
+The thing is, the schedule is updated each year right after the keynote to include talks related to all the new things that were just announced.
 They do this to avoid speculation, rumours and leaking any announcements ahead of time.
 Once the actual schedule is available after the keynote, you can go book the talks you want to go to.